Interface Multimedia

 Interactive presentations

 Phasing options, lighting variants, and material swaps surfaced as buttons inside the experience.
 Stakeholders compare scenarios in real time during a meeting rather than chasing email follow-ups.
+The same builds also deploy as in-office kiosks: for Tysons Corner Center, a Unity interactive tour of one of the country's largest shopping centers runs as a leasing and marketing station, gaming technology rebuilt as a sales tool.

 VR walk-throughs